MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/universalprint-csp.md

 - Install (default) - The printer is installed.
 - Uninstall - The printer is uninstalled.

-The data type is string.
-Supported operations are Get, Replace, and Delete.
+The data type is node (XML node).
+Supported operation is Get.

 <a href="" id="guidprintersharedid)"></a>**`<GUID>` (PrinterSharedID)**

 The Share ID is used to identify the Universal Print printer you want to install on the targeted user account.
 You can get the printer's Share ID in the printer's properties in the [Universal Print portal](/universal-print/portal/navigate-up).

-The data type is GUID.
-Supported operations are ??.
+The data type is node (XML node).
+Supported operations are Get, Add, and Delete.

 > [!NOTE]
 > The targeted user account must have access rights to the printer and to the Universal Print service.